Financial Planning Week

 With debt firstly work out if you can move debt with interest payable to interest free cards, there might be a small transfer fee for doing so.
 Then work on a plan to pay it back.
 I recently wrote about our debt confession.
 Read more here.
 I am prioritising the cards where interest is payable, and have shifted as much as possible to an interest free card.
 I manged to get a card that was interest free for 42 months!

 Before tackling anything involving creation of wealth you really need to tackle the debt first.
 And have a clear plan of how it will be paid off and over what time period.
 The creation of wealth is where I know I need advice.
 There is a school of thought that your money should be diversified between a few areas of investment.
 So, some in investment funds (maybe via a stocks and shares ISA), some in a pension, some in property.
 There are many things that can be invested in, perhaps gold, art, wine, bonds.
 What is important with these areas is to get advice.

 I will be seeking out the best companies that offer these investment services this year.
-I will be targeting companies who keep it simple, charge low fees but can show a great return.
+The companies that I am interested in working with are those who keep it simple, charge low fees but can show a great return.
 I am looking forward to finding these products.